-When Less is More: Analysis and Empirical Evidence of Control Limit Strategies in a Diagnosis Crowdsourcing Platform
+When Less is More: Control Limit Strategies in a Diagnosis Crowdsourcing Platform

 Jingxuan Geng, Guangwen Kong, Marco Shaojun Qin